samclothier/braintracer/README.md

 • Save the file in the following format: `groundtruth_[].xml` (you must type .xml!) within `braintracer\\ground_truth`

 ---
+## Generate training data to improve the classifier
 The classifier requires some feedback to be improved, or retrained.
 You can generate training data easily in napari.
 • Open napari with `napari`